Charity Haunt Experience

 The Watchtower of Vengeance, whose custodian is Xothtamal, Bane of the Dawn

-The Watchtower of Deceit, whose custodian is Tothmaru, The Night Queen, Regent of the Somber Day.
+The Watchtower of Deceit, whose custodian is Tothmaru, The Night Mother, Regent of the Somber Day.
 In the codex she appears as a powerful figure who holds sway over the Drid and the nine Watchtowers.

 But all the Drid are ruled over by the Elder God Bathuzel, King of Shadows, Threshold of the Eastern Sky

 - Special thanks to Nomi Vasquez for sharing her information on this.